totaloutput/sync_priv_pub/README.md

 This utility assists in syncing changes between repositories containing [Go](https://golang.org/) programs.
 Go [doesn't allow for relative import paths](https://golang.org/pkg/cmd/go/internal/help/#HelpImportPath), which makes contributing changes between forks/copies of repositories under different namepsaces more complicated.

-An example program, `sync_priv_pub` is in the root directory, and variations of it meant for sync between specific repositories are in the [cmd](cmd) directory.
+An example program, `example.go` is in the root directory, and variations of it meant for sync between specific repositories are in the [cmd](cmd) directory.
 The variations will have cli flags like this:

 ```
 $ soterium_to_soteria-dag -h